Back

 Inscriptions

-In the lower left corner there is the author’s signature in italics: Pinelli, date – 1817, and the place of performance – Roma (illegibly).
-In the center of the engraving under the image there is the work’s title Ciociara ed un Pastore.
-There is a number "33" in the upper right corner above the plate.
+In the lower left corner, there is the author's signature in italics: Pinelli, date – 1817, and the place of performance – Roma (illegibly).
+In the centre of the engraving, under the image, is the work's title Ciociara ed un Pastore.
+The number "33" is in the upper right corner above the plate.